 Post-traumatic stress can have a significant impact on a person’s mental health.
 Post-traumatic stress can cause anxiety and depression in those affected, just to name a few of the possibly debilitating symptoms.
 As a result, service members can become fearful of the simplest daily tasks such as leaving the house and running errands.
 Service dogs provide them a sense of security and protection so they can power through their daily tasks.
 In addition, a service dog is working around the clock for their owner.
 One of the troubling effects of PTS can be the nightmares and insomnia.
 When their owner is having a nightmare, service dogs are trained to help awaken them from it, and disrupt that cycle of terror.

 Service Dogs & Traumatic Brain Injury

-Service dogs represent one piece in the greater puzzle of fighting The War Within.
-For our service members, one large piece of that puzzle is a critical need for facilities to address their Invisible Wounds of War.
+Service dogs represent one piece in the greater puzzle of fighting the war within.
+For our service members, one large piece of that puzzle is a critical need for facilities to address their invisible wounds of war.
 The Intrepid Fallen Heroes Fund addresses this need through our network of Intrepid Spirit Centers.
 Each center is a satellite to the National Intrepid Center of Excellence, opened in 2010.
-Seven Intrepid Spirit Centers are now completed and operational at military bases around the country, with three additional centers planned.
+Eight Intrepid Spirit Centers are now completed and operational at military bases around the country, with twp additional centers planned.
 Learn more about IFHF’s mission, and how your support can help us heal our heroes.

 Posted on September 3 2018 in Blog